-I was a commissioned officer in the Army of the United States/Army Security Agency.
-Two months after I received my commission the Korean armistice was signed making me technically a Korean veteran.
-I spent two years on active duty principally attached to the National Security Agency, and nine years total in the army reserve.
+Prof. Cairns was a commissioned officer in the Army of the United States/Army Security Agency.
+Two months after he received his commission, the Korean armistice was signed making him technically a Korean veteran.
+He spent two years on active duty, principally attached to the National Security Agency (NSA), and nine years total in the army reserve.

-Upon finishing graduate school I came to the University of Tulsa and am serving my 53rd year on the faculty.
-I am a Professor of Mathematical Sciences.
-From 1967 to 1977 I was chair of the mathematics department during which time the program in computer sciences was instituted.
+Upon finishing graduate school Prof. Cairns came to The University of Tulsa and is serving his 53rd year on the faculty.
+He is a Professor of Mathematical Sciences.
+From 1967 to 1977, he was Chair of the Department of Mathematics, during which time the program in computer sciences was instituted.

-I had a background in collegiate varsity sports and in 1976 started the women's varsity volleyball program at The University of Tulsa and coached it for 17 years.
-I have been active in promoting women's equity in sports and science and have been given some credit here for being a prime force behind the Title IX compliance here.
+He had a background in collegiate varsity sports and in 1976 started the women's varsity volleyball program at The University of Tulsa and coached it for 17 years.
+He has been active in promoting women's equity in sports and science and has been given some credit for being a prime force behind the Title IX compliance at TU.

-In addition to the time I spent in the army attached to NSA I worked there on occasion in the capacity of a WAE Expert.
-I also was engaged at times as a summer employee at the Amoco Exploration and Production Laboratory in Tulsa, working with their geophysicists on problems in petroleum seismology.
-I wrote their program implementing the Cooley-Tukey FFT algorithm and it was used there for many years.
+In addition to the time he spent in the army attached to NSA, he worked there on occasion in the capacity of a WAE Expert.
+He was also engaged at times as a summer employee at the Amoco Exploration and Production Laboratory in Tulsa, working with their geophysicists on problems in petroleum seismology.
+He wrote their program implementing the Cooley-Tukey FFT algorithm which was used there for many years.
 The FFT was a huge boost for processing of petroleum seismic records.
-I did similar work with Cities Service R&D.
+He did similar work with Cities Service R&D.

-In the last few years, along with a colleague who is an exercise physiologist, I developed with some NSF support a general education course in sport science.
+In the last few years, along with a colleague who is an exercise physiologist, Prof. Cairns developed, with some National Science Foundation (NSF) support, a general education course in sport science.
 The course meets a general curriculum science requirement for non-science majors and the subject matter is mainly biomechanics based on Newton's laws.

-I also have had students working on the fluid mechanics of a volleyball in air, specifically fitting a differential equation of motion to volleyball paths video taped in the gym and, using cutting edge motion analysis systems, the kinetics and kinematics of volleyball spikers.
+He has also had students working on the fluid mechanics of a volleyball in air, specifically fitting a differential equation of motion to volleyball paths video taped in the gym and, using cutting edge motion analysis systems, the kinetics and kinematics of volleyball spikers.

 Education and Degrees Earned